sdiehl/wiwinwlh/tutorial.md

 -----

-Using kind polymorphism with phantom types allows us to express the Proxy type which is inhabited by a single constructor with no arguments but with a polykinded phantom type variable which carries an arbirary type as the value is passed around.
+Using kind polymorphism with phantom types allows us to express the Proxy type which is inhabited by a single constructor with no arguments but with a polykinded phantom type variable which carries an arbitrary type as the value is passed around.

 ```haskell